xiaohutai/bolt-hierarchicalroutes/README.md

 - `rules`: apply some sets of content under a (parent) node
   - 'type: contenttype': put all items from a specific contenttype under a node.
   - 'type: query': use a `setcontent`-like query to put a whole set under a node.
-- `cache`: enable caching
+- `cache`: enable caching and set the cache duration in minutes
+- `settings`: other settings
+  - `overwrite-duplicates`: allow duplicates to be overwritten, or not
+  - `rebuild-on-save`: allow cache to be rebuilt on record save/delete

 ## Cache

 By default, caching is enabled.
-The internal hierarchy will be rebuilt on every record's save and delete event.
+By default (under `rebuild-on-save`), the internal hierarchy will be rebuilt on every record's save and delete event.
 However, this is not done after saving config files (`menu.yml` and `hierarchicalroutes.twokings.yml`), so clear the cache when editing these, or wait until the cache expires.

 ## Twig functions